AdarshaCoding/dev-tinder-backend/README.md

   - Explore different routing and use of ?, +, (), \* in the routes
   - use of regex in routes, /a/, /.\*fly$/
   - reading the query params in the routes and reading the dynamic routes
+  - Reading the dynamic routes

+Episode - 05

+- Multiple route handler
+- next()
+- next function and errors along with res.send()
+- app.user("/route", rH1, [rH2, rH3], rH4)
+- What is middleware?
+Why do we need it?
+- How express js handles requests behind the scene?
+- Difference b/w app.use vs app.all
+- Create a dummy auth middleware for admin
+- Create a dummy auth middleware for user routes except user/login
+- Error handling using app.use(("/", err, req, res, next)=> {})

+Episode - 06:

+- Craete a cluster on mongodb official website, mongo Atlas
+- Install mongoose npm library
+- Connect your application to the database ("connection URL/database_name")
+- Call the connectDB function and connect to database before starting the application on 4000 port!
+- Create a userSchema & user Model
+- Create POST /singup API to add data to database
+- Push some documents using POST API calls from postman